aridjayarecipes/cutesrecipes.web.app/content/post/1760-recipe-of-ultimate-spinach-and-coconut-rice.md

 1. Prepare  peanut oil groundnut or  oil

-Once rice is fully cooked and has used up all the coconut milk/vegetable broth mixture add spinach mixture, turmeric and salt & pepper to taste and.
+Once rice is fully cooked and has used up all the coconut milk/vegetable broth mixture add spinach mixture, turmeric and salt &amp; pepper to taste and.
 You could take advantage of the other greens around at the moment, using them to replace the spinach.
 Purple kale, cavolo nero, spring cabbage or mustard greens, should be lightly cooked before being.
 Spinach Rice Toasted Coconut Chips Green Rice Recipe Vegan Ribs Food Rice Pilaf Cooking Together Whole Food Recipes Veggie Recipes.

 <!--inarticleads2-->